lmnleaf/not-a-prime-sieve/README.md

 However, unlike many programs that look for primes, it is not really a prime sieve.

-While a prime sieve looks for all primes smaller than a given integer value, this _not-a-prime-sieve_ takes the integer value and determines whether or not it's prime without running it through a sieve.
+While a prime sieve looks for all primes smaller than a given integer value, _not-a-prime-sieve_ takes the integer value and determines whether or not it's prime without running it through a sieve.

 # <Line>

 ### How It Works

-**TLDR:**

 This _not-a-prime-sieve_ uses the following principles to identify primes:
 * Any non-prime integer greater than 3 can be expressed as the sum of 2s, 3s, or both.